caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 is the equivalent of the Composite in MEDM

-   :ref:`geometry` is used for any object **Description:** Composite objects are created by the designer as a new ui file to be included in a main file.
+   :ref:`geometry` is used for any object **Description:** caInclude objects are created by the designer as a new ui file to be included in a main file.
 For many operations they are treated as one object.
 Its uses also visibility (Color Mode, Visibility, Visibility Calc, Channels A-D) properties.
-One can specify `macros <macro-substitution>`__. you can specify them by placing a semi-colon after the file name and entering them as on the command line.
+One can specify `macros <macro-substitution>`__. you can specify them by placing a semicolon after the file name and entering them like on the command line.

 --------------